DjoserGenomics/djosergenomics.github.io/_pages/about.md

 <p>

-Inspired by the Step Pyramid of Djoser, this platform reflects a step-by-step approach to mastering bioinformatics.
+Inspired by the Step Pyramid of Djoser, this platform reflects a step-by-step approach to mastering Computational Biology and Bioinformatics.

 </p>
 <p>